-The Institute of Certified Public Accountants of Kenya is inviting applications for ICPAK Accounting & Finance (ICPAK A & F) Scholarships.
+The Institute of Certified Public Accountants of Kenya is inviting applicants for the ICPAK Accounting & Finance (ICPAK A & F) Scholarships in Kenya.

-the program aimed at granting university education opportunities to academically gifted yet financially disadvantaged young Kenyans pursuing training in accounting and finance related courses.
+The scholarship aimed at granting university education opportunities to academically gifted yet financially disadvantaged young Kenyans pursuing training in accounting and finance-related courses.

 User Review( votes)